Mark Jones (musician): 1990s

 In the early 1990s, Jones formed a second version of Sound Sculpture with Jay Mazarella on bass and John Doty on drums.
 They gave several performances, and recorded 3 Jones compositions in NYC with violin virtuoso Rob Thomas and percussionist Steve Samuels.
 They were later released on the CD "Quartet and Solo."
-In the mid-1990s, feeling stressed from running the wooden playground business that he started only out of necessity, Jones began immersing himself in the study of the Chinese Internal martial arts, including tai-chi chuan (taijiquan), pakua-chang (bagua- zhang), hsing-yi chuan (xingyi-quan) and chi-kung (qigong), with a senior disciple of the esteemed Chinese martial arts master B.P.
+In the mid-1990s, feeling stressed from running the wooden playground business that he started only out of necessity, Jones began immersing himself in the study of the Chinese Internal martial arts, including tai chi, baguazhang, xingyiquan, and qigong, with a senior disciple of the esteemed Chinese martial arts master B.P.
 Chan, as well as with Chan himself, from whom he garnered a treasury of philosophy and ethics, as well as martial arts skills.
 By the mid-1990s Jones altered his income-producing activities by founding a home inspection and environmental testing company, finally extricating himself from the playground business.
 He also began work on a long-term project, a philosophy book that engenders the facets of life he feels of paramount importance to living a happy and healthy life – diet, exercise, mental and spiritual outlook, an appreciation and understanding of the Arts, human interaction, meditations on the meaning of reality, and how to think for oneself in a society controlled by money and conformity.
 He also continued to compose music and did some arranging and production work as well as give a few performances in Rio de Janeiro.
 In addition to Brazil, Jones traveled to Cuba twice in this period, once to the north and once to the south.